LuiseQuoss/ebvcube/README.md

         └── entity999
 ```

-The following is a practical example of the NetCDF structure.
+The following is a practical example of the netCDF structure.
 Basis is
 the [global habitat availability for mammals
 dataset](https://portal.geobon.org/ebv-detail?id=5).